elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

  In the [FAIR training handbook](https://elixir-europe-training.github.io/ELIXIR-TrP-FAIR-training-handbook/) you can also find a Credit matrix to help defining  the  responsibilities of authors in the creation of the training material.

-Complementary, in some cases there is another layer where **founders**, **institutions**, **organizations** and **communities** must have their share of contribution acknowledged also.
+Complementary, in some cases there is another layer where **founders** and **institutions/organizations** must have their share of contribution acknowledged also.
 Generally speaking, it is advised that whenever creating or re-using material the same guidelines for academic citations and acknowledgements should apply, and you can also include a guideline or copy-paste text for people to easily cite the material.

 Is good to keep in mind that training material includes but is not limited by **presentations**. it also refers to text, quizzes, list of literature, videos, etc. You will see more about it in the session about training materials.